Only do the essential things. The rest is noise.

 - Be clear about the essential intent: you can’t know which obstacles to remove if you don’t know your main objective.

-- Identify the slowest/worst element: instead of jumping straight into it, think and see which obstacles you’ll have to deal with so you can prepare accordingly.
-Make a list of the the things that would prevent you from reaching your goal.
+- Identify the slowest/worst element: think and see which obstacles you’ll have to deal with so you can prepare accordingly.
+Make a list of the things that would prevent you from reaching your goal.
 It can also include yourself, such as your tendency to be lazy.

 - Remove the obstacle.
 If the obstacle is someone not doing their job, ask them what prevents them from doing it and how you can take this obstacle out of their path.